Bubblemelon/Ruby-Stuff/ruby practice/README.md

 `random_numbers_Gen_4_array(length, min, max)`

 > Uses the [rand() function from the Kernel Module](http://ruby-doc.org/core-2.1.3/Kernel.html#method-i-rand), look at the comments in this [function's script](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/randnumarray.rb) for more details.
-> Takes integers of 'length', 'min', and 'max' as parameters.
+> Takes integers of 'length', 'min', and 'max' as parameters:
-> length: an array's length
+> - length: an array's length
-> min: the minimum value for the random number generation (the range's lower bound)
+> - min: the minimum value for the random number generation (the range's lower bound)
-> max: the maximum value for the random number generation (the range's upper bound)
+> - max: the maximum value for the random number generation (the range's upper bound)
 > Returns an array of random whole numbers using the above parameters.

 ### [removerepeatedletters.rb](https://github.com/Bubblemelon/Ruby-Stuff/blob/master/ruby%20practice/removerepeatedletters.rb)